timgarrels/Tagesschau_WordFrequencyAnalysis/README.md

-# Tagesschau Subtitle Word Occurences
+# Tagesschau Subtitle Word Occurrences

 This repo enables the scraping, cleaning and analyzing of the subtitles of the tagesschau, the German daily news show.